 7. DATA PROVIDED BY OFFSHORE TRANSMISISON OWNERS FOR USER CHARGE SETTING BY THE COMPANY

-7.1 The Company may request from an Offshore Transmission Owner, data in respect of the elements of TOGenerator System Charges and TO Site Specific Charges, that it reasonably requires for the purposes of charge setting in accordance with the Use of System Charging Methodology.
+7.1 The Company may request from an Offshore Transmission Owner, data in respect of the elements of TO General System Charges and TO Site Specific Charges, that it reasonably requires for the purposes of charge setting in accordance with the Use of System Charging Methodology.
 The Company will specify in any request made under this paragraph, the scope of data required and the timescales in which data is required.

-7.2 Each Offshore Transmission Owner is required to provide The Company with data reasonably requested under sub paragraph 7.1.1 within the timescales specified in The Company’s request.
+7.2 Each Offshore Transmission Owner is required to provide The Company with data reasonably requested under sub paragraph 7.1 within the timescales specified in The Company’s request.